4 Steps to De-Escalate and Resolve any Customer Conflict

 Our brains are hardwired to over-react.
 Conditioned to survive above all else, our brains can’t help but interpret day-to-day stresses as potential threats to our well-being.
 It doesn’t matter what’s causing us stress or how insignificant it might be.
 The mere thought of someone yelling at us raises the hair on the backs of our necks.

 That’s why de-escalating calls is so important.
 The stresses you experience on the phone produce equally instinctive defense mechanisms.
+Learning how to handle angry prospects and win over difficult customers is a key technique for call center agents.
 When a frustrated customer confronts you during a call, your “fight or flight” response kicks in, urging you to either confront the customer head-on or escape the situation as quickly as possible.

 Think back to the last time you had a frustrated customer on the line: did you find yourself wanting to defend your actions, tell the customer she’s wrong, or get off the phone as quickly as possible?
 All of these responses are perfect examples of “fight or flight,” and they’re also perfectly natural.
 But resolving customer conflict requires honing an unnatural set of behaviors – behaviors that defy your instincts – because while fight or flight may have helped your hunter-gatherer ancestors take down woolly mammoths, it won’t help you win happy customers on the phone.